ceph/ceph/doc/rados/configuration/storage-devices.rst

 FileStore
 ---------

 FileStore is the legacy approach to storing objects in Ceph.
 It relies on a standard file system (normally XFS) in combination with a key/value database (traditionally LevelDB, now RocksDB) for some metadata.

-FileStore is well-tested and widely used in production but suffers from many performance deficiencies due to its overall design and reliance on a traditional file system for storing object data.
+FileStore is well-tested and widely used in production.
+However, it suffers from many performance deficiencies due to its overall design and its reliance on a traditional file system for storing object data.

-Although FileStore is generally capable of functioning on most POSIX-compatible file systems (including btrfs and ext4), we only recommend that XFS be used.
+Although FileStore is capable of functioning on most POSIX-compatible file systems (including btrfs and ext4), we recommend that only the XFS file system be used with Ceph.
 Both btrfs and ext4 have known bugs and deficiencies and their use may lead to data loss.
-By default all Ceph provisioning tools will use XFS.
+By default, all Ceph provisioning tools use XFS.

 For more information, see :doc:`filestore-config-ref`.